An e-collar should prevent a pet from reaching and disturbing the eye. Photo courtesy of Nanette Walker Smith

 - Many liquid medications need to be kept refrigerated.
 Gently shake them or roll them in your hand to remix them before giving them.
 If a refrigerated medication is unrefrigerated, contact your veterinarian’s office to discuss the length of time it was not refrigerated, and to find out if you need to replace the bottle.

 - If your pet spits out the medicine or doesn’t swallow all of it, don’t give additional medications until the next scheduled dose.
-This will help you to avoid over-dosing that drug.
+This will help you to avoid overdosing on that drug.

 - Before you take your pet home after surgery, make sure you understand how to give the medications and what the tools are for dispensing them.
 Use the specific measuring equipment provided, not your own measuring spoons or syringes.
 Your veterinary team should give you any necessary tools (a syringe marked with units, pre-filled syringes, etc.).
 Sometimes syringes are marked as CC (cubic centimeters), but the instructions are written for ML (milliliters).
 One cc and one ml are the same amount (1 cc = 1 ml) and the terms can be used interchangeably.